ddev/ddev/docs/users/troubleshooting.md

 or `sudo launchctl stop homebrew.mxcl.nginx`
 * nginx (Ubuntu): `sudo service nginx stop`
 * apache (often named "httpd") (many environments): `sudo apachectl stop` or on Ubuntu `sudo service apache2 stop`
-* vpnkit (macOS): You likely have a docker container bound to port 80, do you have containers up for Kalabox or another docker-based development environment?
+* vpnkit (macOS): You likely have a docker container bound to port 80, do you have containers up for Lando or another docker-based development environment?
 If so, stop the other environment.
-* Kalabox: If you have previously used Kalabox try running `kbox poweroff`
+* Lando: If you have previously used Lando try running `lando poweroff`

 To dig deeper, you can use a number of tools to find out what process is listening.